CodeYourFuture/syllabus-archive/node-db/week-16/lesson.md

 Error: UNIQUE constraint failed: invoices.id
 ```

 Now, picking primary keys is a tricky problem.
-You need to make sure that you pick some kind of
-identifier which you know will always be *unique*.
+You need to make sure that you pick some kind of identifier which you know will always be *unique*.

-QUESTION FOR CLASS:
+QUESTIONS FOR CLASS:

 * Is first name a good candidate for a primary key?
 * Is first name and surname together a good candidate for a primary key?